Aero the Acro-Bat

 Production credits

-- Original Design: David Siller
+- Creator and Original Design: David Siller

-- Design And Layout: Nigel Cook
+- Design and Layout: Nigel Cook

 - Additional Design: Team Aero